Background

 Planning for the future

-In the past two years, the public libraries in Fanwood and Scotch Plains have been collaborating to improve the delivery of library services to people in both communities.
+Since 2005 the public libraries in Fanwood and Scotch Plains have been collaborating to improve the delivery of library services to people in both communities.
 Together the library directors have secured $84,638 in Share Grant funds from the State Department of Community Affairs to support:

 a shared computerized system for the online library catalog and to manage the check out and return process.